USS-Shenzhou/NeoParamita/README.md

 ## Usage

-Simply clone the repository and start adding/removing subprojects based on your need.
-After that, you can start coding.
+1. Simply clone the repository and start adding/removing subprojects based on your need.

+2. Purge the entire `.git` directory and then `git init` if you need a fresh start of your `git` history.

+3. Change the mod name from `ExampleMod` to something else, also replace other template things like `modId="test_multi_project_mod_please_ignore"`.

+4. As a compromise between directly copying files and using C-like Manifold macros, we encourage the use of symbolic links (soft links) to reduce duplicate code:
+    1. Run the following command in your terminal:
+    ```
+    git config --global core.symlinks true
+    ```
+    2. For Windows users:
+       1. Enable Developer Mode in system settings.
+       2. In the project root directory, you will find a script named `softlink_create.bat`.
+To create a soft link, simply drag and drop the original file onto this .bat file (a.k.a. open it with the .bat file).
+    3. For Linux/macOS users, Creating symbolic links from the command line should be straightforward.

 Remember,

-  - Change the mod name from `ExampleMod` to something else.
-  - All shared code goes to `-base` projects.
-  - Loader-specific code goes to loader-specific projects.
+ - Version-specific code goes to version-specific projects.
-  - Access Wideners used in `-base` projects must be duplicated in all loader-specific projects, unless some APIs you depend on have done so already.
-This will get more significant when you encounter a method/field that Forge's AT has exposed for you.
-  - Purge the entire `.git` directory and then `git init` if you need a fresh start of your `git` history.

 All `build.gradle` files should give you enough hint about what do they do.

-*More coming soon*

 ### How to know which projects do I need?